This application uses Meta’s Llama 3 8B LLM to teach users about Earth’s geography, cultures, ecology, and history. The model powers four play modes:

 }

-More information on the query construction can be found in the section below Templated Queries.
+More information on the query construction can be found in the Templated queries section below.

 Querying

-Both Llama server types support a range of functionalities and options that let you configure the nature of the response when invoking models.
-The three most important techniques considered for this application are model parameters, templated queries, and response streaming.
+Both Llama server types support a range of functionalities and options for configuring response generation.
+This application uses three key techniques: model parameters, templated queries, and response streaming.

 Model parameters

-Only two parameters are actively utilized in the model invocation within this application: temperature and top_p.
-Although the system technically supports parameters to set the maximum number of tokens for the generated response, these are maintained at default values specific to each server type integration—128 for Ollama and 512 for AWS Bedrock.
+This application uses two parameters: temperature and top_p.
+The system supports parameters to set the maximum number of tokens for generated responses, but these remain at default values—128 for Ollama and 512 for AWS Bedrock.

-Top_p: This parameter determines the diversity level of the model.
-A default high value of 0.9 was selected to enhance the diversity of the responses.
+Top_p: Determines the diversity level of the model.
+The default value of 0.9 enhances response diversity.

-Selecting the appropriate model invocation parameters depends on your specific use case.
-The values chosen for this application were determined after extensive testing to achieve a balance between educational value and engaging content.
+Choose parameter values based on your use case.
+This application’s values were determined through extensive testing to balance educational value with engaging content.

 Templated queries

-This app uses the “templated queries” technique, where variables or data are injected into pre-defined queries.
-There are 3 query templates defined below:
+This app uses templated queries, where variables or data are injected into pre-defined queries.
+Three query templates are defined:

-explorescreenbase_query: In the Explore play mode, geocoordinates formatted in common notation (E/W and N/S instead of +/- to denote hemisphere) are injected at token 1, and the place name returned from the Google Geocoding API (if found) is injected at token 2.
-For more information regarding the usage of the Google Geocoding API, see Geocoding API Overview.
+explorescreenbase_query: In Explore play mode, geocoordinates formatted in common notation (E/W and N/S instead of +/- to denote hemisphere) are injected at token 1.
+The place name returned from the Google Geocoding API (if found) is injected at token 2.
+For more information about the Google Geocoding API, see Geocoding API Overview.

-today_in_history_base_query: In the Today in History play mode, the user’s local date is injected at token 1 in the format of MMMM d.
+today_in_history_base_query: In Today in History play mode, the user’s local date is injected at token 1 in the format MMMM d.

-For example, “What is one notable event in history that occurred on August 30?”
+Example: “What is one notable event in history that occurred on Aug 30?”

-base_query_template: Lastly, all queries are injected into the base query, which is templated in the QueryLlamaService.submitQuery function just before being sent to the designated model server.
-This query accomplishes two tasks: ensuring the result isn’t too long (preventing overflow in the allocated panel area and eliminating the need for the user to scroll), and transforming the response into Markdown format.
-All Llama text responses are displayed inside of the MarkdownText composable function available through the compose-markdown dependency.
-This method is a slightly unconventional, yet effective way to display a nicely formatted response from Llama in the application.
+base_query_template: All queries are injected into this base query template in the QueryLlamaService.submitQuery function before being sent to the model server.
+This query accomplishes two tasks: it limits response length (preventing overflow in the allocated panel area and eliminating scrolling), and it transforms the response into Markdown format.
+All Llama text responses are displayed inside the MarkdownText composable function from the compose-markdown dependency.
+This approach effectively displays nicely formatted responses from Llama in the application.

-For example, a Today in History query: “In a short response formatted with markdown, answer the following question: What is one notable event in history that occurred on August 30?”
+Today in History example: “In a short response formatted with markdown, answer the following question: What is one notable event in history that occurred on Aug 30?”

-The wording of templated queries significantly influences the content of the responses returned from model invocation, and extensive testing and tweaking were conducted to find the best wording for this application’s purposes.
-For your own purposes, it is recommended that you dedicate time in your development to test and refine your templated queries if you choose to use this strategy.
+The wording of templated queries significantly influences model responses.
+Extensive testing was conducted to find optimal wording for this application.
+If you use this strategy, dedicate development time to test and refine your templated queries.

 Response streaming

-Integrating the Llama model invocation in this application utilizes response streaming to enhance user experience.
+This application uses response streaming to enhance user experience.
 Both Llama server types support non-streaming requests.
-However, using streaming minimizes waiting time for invocation completion and provides progressive visual feedback, keeping the user engaged.
-In most cases where you display text responses to the user, we recommend adopting this approach.
+However, streaming minimizes waiting time and provides progressive visual feedback, keeping users engaged.
+For most text responses displayed to users, this approach is recommended.

 Example usage